sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

 **Please walk us through the steps you took to build your solution.
 Include which products or platforms you used and why.
 Please include guidance on how to run your code.**

+Steps you took to build your solution :-

     1) Create New Unity3D project

     2) Import 3D models using Sketchfab's Unity Plugin into Project